MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/solution-manage-contracts-step3.md

 ![In review status.](../media/content-understanding/in-review.png)</br>

-The next step is to create an adaptive card stating that the contract in waiting for review and posting it to the Contract Management Team site.
+The next step is to create an adaptive card stating that the contract in waiting for review and posting it to the Contract Management channel.

 ![Contract review post.](../media/content-understanding/contract-approval-post.png)</br>